 Beyond achieving stability, objectives also include maximizing matching size and ensuring fairness.
 For a given SM or HR problem, all stable matchings have the same size \citep{Many-Stable-Matchings-Same-Size-SM-HR}.
-A stable matching can be easily found using the Gale-Shapley algorithm (GS) proposed by \cite{GS-1962}.
-For the SMTI or HRT problem, a weakly stable matching can be obtained by applying GS after breaking all ties.
+A stable matching can be easily found using the Gale-Shapley (GS) algorithm proposed by \cite{GS-1962}.
+For the SMTI or HRT problem, a weakly stable matching can be obtained by applying the GS algorithm after breaking all ties.
 However, different methods of breaking ties generally result in stable matchings of varying sizes \citep{HRT, Break-Tie-Different-Size-SMTI}.
 Consequently, a natural objective is to find a maximum cardinality weakly stable matching for the SMTI and HRT problems, referred to as MAX-SMTI and MAX-HRT, respectively.
 These problems have been proven to be NP-hard \citep{HRT, SMTI-NP-Hard}.
 Equity is another criterion for matchings, especially in societal applications requiring a compromise stable matching \citep{Society-Applications-1, Society-Applications-2}.
 A popular way to assess fairness between the two parties is the sex equality cost \citep{Sex-Equality-Cost}.
-Minimizing this cost for the SM problem, specifically referred to as the sex-equal stable marriage problem (SESM), is proven to be NP-hard \citep{Sex-Equality-Cost-NP-Hard}.
+The problem of minimizing the sex equality cost in the SM problem is referred to as the sex-equal stable marriage (SESM) problem, which is NP-hard \citep{Sex-Equality-Cost-NP-Hard}.
 Numerous studies have investigated this problem and proposed corresponding algorithms to address it \citep{SESM-2, SESM-1, SESM-3}.
 However, efficiently solving large instances of MAX-SMTI and MAX-HRT remains an ongoing research topic, with limited studies striving for equity while solving the MAX-SMTI problem.

-\subsection{Our Contribution}
+\subsection{Our contribution}